bjones1/MSU-ECE-3D-printing/.github/ISSUE_TEMPLATE/3d-print-job-request.md

 Attach a PNG/JPG image showing dimensions of your print with units (inches/cm) clearly visible.

 ## STL file
 Attach your STL file to be printed.
+Upload this as a zip file.